JamesSkemp/words/content/post/simple-journal-10.md

 +++
 title = "Simple Journal 1.0 Released"
-summary = "Simple Journal 1.0 is now available for download.
+description = "Simple Journal 1.0 is now available for download.
 Simple Journal is a very simple way to keep an electronic journal." draft = false comments = true date = "2010-01-03T18:53:00-06:00"